szymonsuchanowski/trip-booking/README.md

   npm i
 ```

--   Start the JSON server
+-   Start the JSON server (if you don't have JSON server installed globally then you need to install it using `npm install -g JSON-server` and then run JSON Server)

 ```bash
   npm run api